GeographicCone/OmenHwCtl/README.md

 * `-MaxGpuPower` makes the GPU run at maximum power, enabling custom TGP (cTGP) and PPAB - the original reason why this script was written
 * `-SetColor4 00FF00:00FF00:0080FF:FFFFFFF` sets right and middle zones to green, left to sky blue, and the WASD keys to white
-* `-SetCpuPower 45 -SetCpuPowerMax 215` sets PL1 to 45W and PL4 to 215W (multiple operations can be performed in one go)
+* `-GetTemp -GetFanLevel` reports temperature and current fan speed (multiple operations can be performed in one go)
+* `-SetFanMode 49 -SetFanLevel 37:39` sets fan mode to Performance and fan speeds to 5,500 and 5,700 rpm respectively for the next 2 minutes, at which point they will revert to the automatic defaults
-* `-OmenKeyOn` sets up a custom WMI event filter so that the task "Omen Key" will run whenever the Omen Key is pressed
+* `-OmenKeyOn` sets up a custom WMI event filter so that the task "Omen Key" will run whenever the Omen Key is pressed (this only has to be done once, as it persists across reboots; to remove, use `-OmenKeyOff`)

 #### Notes